COVID Information and Resources - Updated 1.19.2021

 Instructors

-Ryan earned his associate degree from the Paramedic Technician program at Mid-State Technical College and his BA in fire and emergency response management from UW–Oshkosh.
-He is currently pursuing his MA in emergency and disaster management from American Public University.
+Ryan earned his associate degree from the Paramedic Technician program at Mid-State Technical College, his BA in fire and emergency response management from UW–Oshkosh, and his master’s in disaster and emergency response management from American Public University.
 He is a national registered paramedic with the National Registry of Emergency Medical Technicians and is a state licensed paramedic with critical care endorsement.
+Ryan is also a National Registry Examiner for EMT, AEMT, and Paramedic Exams and has worked on many state-level educational projects, such as the Standards and Procedures Manual update, the latest curriculum rewrite, and the development of the new EMT certification testing.

 Careers